-- (a) Nothing in this clause is intended to alter or replace: - (i) an agreement reached between the Customer and the Service Provider in relation to the performance of Public Lighting Services; or - (ii) Regulatory Requirements (for example contestability Regulatory Requirements) which apply or may apply to Public Lighting Services,

-- (b) If a Customer requests in writing that its Service Provider provide Public Lighting Services involving the installation of up to 10 Standard Luminaires as part of a specific single work order, the Service Provider must: - (i) use reasonable endeavours to meet the specific details of the Customer's request; - (ii) install Standard Luminaires; - (iii) perform the required services in a timely fashion and in any event within 90 Business Days, or at a time mutually agreed between the Service Provider and Customer, from the date of receipt of a written approval of a quote by a Customer; and - (iv) provide notice to the Customer of completion of the Public Lighting Services within 20 Business Days of completion. - (c) Where the Service Provider expects that it will not be able to meet the timeframes specified in clause 10(b), the Service Provider must notify the Customer in writing of the expected delay as soon as practicable after becoming aware of the expected delay and provide reasons for the delay.
+- (a) Nothing in this clause is intended to alter or replace: - (i) an agreement reached between the Customer and the Service Provider in relation to the performance of Public Lighting Services; or - (ii) Regulatory Requirements (for example contestability Regulatory Requirements) which apply or may apply to Public Lighting Services, - and in the event of an inconsistency, the agreement or the Regulatory Requirement (as the case may be) is to prevail to the extent of the inconsistency. - (b) If a Customer requests in writing that its Service Provider provide Public Lighting Services involving the installation of up to 10 Standard Public Lighting Technologies as part of a specific single work order, the Service Provider must: - (i) use reasonable endeavours to meet the specific details of the Customer's request; - (ii) install Standard Public Lighting Technologies; - (iii) perform the required services in a timely fashion and in any event within 90 Business Days, or at a time mutually agreed between the Service Provider and Customer, from the date of receipt of a written approval of a quote by a Customer; and - (iv) provide notice to the Customer of completion of the Public Lighting Services within 20 Business Days of completion. - (c) Where the Service Provider expects that it will not be able to meet the timeframes specified in clause 10(b), the Service Provider must notify the Customer in writing of the expected delay as soon as practicable after becoming aware of the expected delay and provide reasons for the delay.